Madhampatty Rangaraj

-T. P. Rangaraj, popularly known as Madhampatty Rangaraj, is an Indian chef, actor and the CEO of Madhampatty Thangavelu Hospitality Pvt Ltd, a catering firm in Tamil Nadu and its neighbouring states.
-He made his acting debut with Mehandi Circus (2019), and later appeared in the thriller film Penguin (2020).
+T. P. Rangaraj, popularly known as Madhampatty Rangaraj, is an Indian chef and the CEO of Madhampatty Thangavelu Hospitality Pvt Ltd, a catering firm in Tamil Nadu and its neighbouring states.
+He also acted in the films Mehandi Circus (2019) and Penguin (2020), and has been a judge on the reality series Cooku with Comali since 2024.

 Career

 Cooking career

 Rangaraj's passion was animation and he studied engineering before working in the food industry for a job.
 In 1999, he took over his family's businesses along with his brother.
 Rangaraj moved to Bangalore and started a mess.
 When he returned to Madhampatty, a suburban locality near Coimbatore, he cooked for small functions.
 Rangaraj went on to work with film crews and single-handedly providing them with meals.
 He has worked as a caterer for over four-hundred weddings including actor Karthi's wedding.
 Madhampatty Thangavelu Hospitality Ltd flourished into a leading cater firm in Tamil Nadu has also catered for events including the 2013 Coimbatore Marathon.
 Rangaraj is credited for creating the recipe for green guava chutney.
-He was also a judge during the fifth season of Cooku with Comali.
+Since 2024, he has been a judge on the reality series Cooku with Comali.

 Acting career

 Rangaraj made his film debut with the romantic drama Mehandi Circus (2020).
-In a review of the film by the Deccan Chronicle, the reviewer wrote that "Popular Chef turned hero Madampatti Rangaraj has been aptly cast as the lead protagonist".
+In a review of the film by Deccan Chronicle, the reviewer wrote that "Popular Chef turned hero Madampatti Rangaraj has been aptly cast as the lead protagonist".
 His next film was the Tamil thriller Penguin (2020).
 He received the role after the director, Eashvar Karthic, saw Mehandi Circus.
+It remains his last major acting credit.

 Personal life

 In July 2025, stylist Joy Crizildaa posted images on social media claiming she had married Rangaraj and later delivered a baby boy with him in October.
 The veracity of her claims was immediately disputed by the public, as Rangaraj was known to be legally married to Shruthi, a lawyer, with whom he had two children.
 A month following her initial announcement, Crizildaa filed a police complaint against Rangaraj, alleging cheating and assault.

+The Madhampatty Thangavelu Hospitality firm alleged that Crizildaa's social-media hashtags caused ₹12 crore in contract losses, but the Madras High Court later found no evidence supporting the claim.
+On 25 November 2025, Justice N. Senthilkumar refused to restrain Crizildaa from using the "Madhampatty Pakashala" hashtag and declined to grant interim relief.
+In late July, Rangaraj accepted Crizildaa's son as his own.